 As you walk along the trail collect things that attract your attention.
 You can simply put them on the bracelet any which way or you can be a bit more artistic about it and attempt a design.
 It is totally up to the creator!

-When you finish gently cut the bracelet off at a good spot (it is not always where the two end meet so ask the kids where they want the cut).
+When you finish gently cut the bracelet off at a good spot (it is not always where the two ends meet, so ask the kids where they want the cut).

 Label what you already know, then grab the guides and you are off!

-If you can’t find the answer you might ask the kids who they know that might be able to help them learn about the specimens on their bracelet.
-Is there an elderly neighbor that is a gardener and might know what the flowers are?
+If you can’t find the answer, you might ask the kids who they know that might be able to help them learn about the specimens on their bracelet.
+Is there an elderly neighbor who is a gardener and might know what the flowers are?
 Do you have a natural history museum nearby that might have someone who can help?
-Would grandma know?
-Maybe a group on the internet could help (like the Mud Puddles to Meteor Facebook group).
+Would Grandma know?
+Maybe a group on the internet could help — like the Mud Puddles to Meteor Facebook group.